carlomendoza89/later-jwdca/README.md

 # later-jwdca

-After pulling this repository, run the following commands in a command line terminal to build and execute the project:
+After pulling this repository, run the following commands in a command line terminal from the project root folder to build and execute the project:

 ### To build the project run:
 ```